"Little flash" as bionic eye brings amazed woman some sight

 The device restores mild vision, where patients are able to pick up major contrasts and edges such as light and dark objects.
 Researchers hope to develop it so blind patients can achieve independent mobility.

-"Di is the first patient of three with this prototype device, the next step is analyzing the visual information that we are getting from the stimulation," Allen said.
+"Di is the first patient of three with this prototype device, the next step is analysing the visual information that we are getting from the stimulation," Allen said.

 The operation itself was made simple so it can be readily taught to eye surgeons worldwide.